 “DELETE ALL.”
 This clears all text entries from the form so you can start fresh.
 Menu choices and other settings are not affected.

 “Save” and “Recall.”
 These sets of buttons let you save your text entries and recall them whenever you like.
-For instance, you can fill out the form to check books of your own, then click a “Save” button to make Sales Rank Express remember indefinitely what you entered.
-If you then temporarily make changes to check different books, you can quickly revert by clicking the matching “Recall” button.
+For instance, you can fill out the form to check books of your own, then hit a “Save” button to make Sales Rank Express remember indefinitely what you entered.
+If you then temporarily make changes to check different books, you can quickly revert by hitting the matching “Recall” button.